-The vast LocHal library and events space, designed by Civic Architects, Inside Outside and and Braaksma & Roos Architectenbureau, occupies a former locomotive shed in Tilburg, the Netherlands.
+Shortlisted for rebirth project of the year at Dezeen Awards 2019, LocHal library by Civic Architects, Inside Outside and Braaksma & Roos Architectenbureau, occupies a former locomotive shed in Tilburg, the Netherlands.

 Located in the Dutch city’s station district, the LocHal library is named after the huge locomotive building in which it is housed.
 Through the project, the architects wanted to give a new meaning to the function of a library in the digital age.
 This large former train repair shed made of steel and glass was turned into a monument in order to save it from demolition.
 The three Dutch architecture practices developed a plan that both respects and protects the building, retaining much of the industrial building's steel structure with its tall glass windows and towering riveted columns.